IBM/watson-document-co-relation/README.md

 ![](doc/source/images/correlate_text_config.png)

-We can modify the configuration json to add more rules and grammar for co-referencing determining the relations.
-In this way, we can enhance the text correlation without any changes to the code.
+We can modify the configuration json to add more rules and grammar for co-referencing and determining the relations.
+The text content correlation results can be enhanced without changes to the code.

 We can see from the `6.
 Visualize correlated text` in the notebook the correlations between the text in the two sample documents that we provided.